Preserving Your Memories: Finding the Perfect Wedding Photographer

 Chances are you’ll spend more time with your photographers on your wedding day than anyone else.
 It’s important that you like spending time with them :) If you live in the same area, most photographers would love to set up a meeting with you just to chat about the details of your day.
 This is a great chance to form a first impression.
-If you’re planning your wedding from away, ask to set up a facetime or skype call.
+If you’re planning your wedding from away, ask to set up a FaceTime or Zoom call.

 Another way to test out your compatibility would be a schedule an engagement session soon after booking.
 This is a great way to know if you’ve made the right choice.

-Easy for me to say, but the old standard - ‘you get what you pay for’ certainly can apply here.
+Easy for me to say, but the old standard - you get what you pay for certainly can apply here.
 You’ll probably find that shopping for a wedding photographer can be a whole new experience as you are often comparing different artistic styles, levels of experience, prices, personalities and levels of service and products.

 This is a great time to get all the details on the packages offered.
-Some photographers have special rates for off peak dates, full and half-day coverage and some include albums and others just the coverage.
+Some photographers have special rates for off-peak dates, full and half-day coverage and some include albums and others just the coverage.
 Just make sure that you are comparing similar offerings.